va loan network white logo

 Deep Dive: Pricing and Overlay Differences

-• Expect stricter reserve and ratio expectations as the loan size rises, even on strong files.
+• Expect stricter reserves/ratios as loan size rises.

-• Complex appraisals are common, with more scrutiny on comps, adjustments, and potential second‑review layers.
+• Complex appraisals are common with more scrutiny on comps/adjustments.

 6. VA Construction‑to‑Permanent Loans

 • VA construction‑to‑permanent availability is lender‑specific.
-You need a qualified builder, plans and specs, a realistic budget with contingency, and draw administration that meets program rules.
-Appraisals are usually “as‑completed,” and rate‑lock policies for long builds differ by lender.
-This is a specialist lane, not a mass‑market product.
+You need a qualified builder, plans/specs, a realistic budget with contingency, and a draw process that meets program rules.

 VA Construction Loan Guide